BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 ---
 **Name:** ​Registration Page
 **User type:** ​All
-**Description:**
-Allows for creation of new users, organizations, ​possibly need roles assigned by owners.
+**Description:** Allows for creation of new users, organizations, ​possibly need roles assigned by owners.
 Need to figure out who creates accounts?
-**Use Case:** ​
-A new employee needs an account, that needs to get created.
+**Use Case:** ​A new employee needs an account, that needs to get created.
 New owner sets up own account and organization.
 Supervisors get registered

 ---
 **Name:** ​Schedule Now Button
 **User type:** ​Mixed
-**Description:** ​
-Takes owner/supervisor to schedule page, takes employee to employee page.
+**Description:** Takes owner/supervisor to schedule page, takes employee to employee page.
 Only shows up if logged in.
-**Use Case:** ​
-A user is logged in and wants to use the scheduling functionality of the app.
+**Use Case:** ​A user is logged in and wants to use the scheduling functionality of the app.

 ---
 **Name:** ​Hours of Operation Modal
 **User type:** ​Supervisor / Owner
-**Description:** ​
-Hours of Operation Modal - ​ask Brian what this is.
+**Description:** ​ Hours of Operation Modal - ​ask Brian what this is.
-**Use Case:** ​
-Shows hours if if operation.
+**Use Case:** ​Shows hours if if operation.

 ---
 **Name:** ​Left Bar
 **User type:** ​All (with limitations based on role)
-**Description:**
-Slide out drawer sidebar that includes user menu/settings options.
+**Description:**  Slide out drawer sidebar that includes user menu/settings options.
-**Use Case:** ​
-User will have a list of options to choose and navigate through the site.
+**Use Case:** ​User will have a list of options to choose and navigate through the site.

 ---
 **Name:** ​Top Bar
 **User type:** ​All
-**Description:** ​
-Minimalist top bar containing navigation help (e.g. home button) and sign out
+**Description:** ​Minimalist top bar containing navigation help (e.g. home button) and sign out
-**Use Case:** ​
-A user wishes to navigate back home or to sign out of our application.
+**Use Case:** ​A user wishes to navigate back home or to sign out of our application.

 ---
 **Name:** ​Calendar display
 **User type:** ​All
-**Description:** ​
-Employee schedule is shown in a calendar format.
+**Description:** ​Employee schedule is shown in a calendar format.
-**Use Case:** ​
-Show off what is scheduled currently.
+**Use Case:** ​Show off what is scheduled currently.

 ---
 **Name:** ​ Calendar Data Entry -- add / delete shifts
 **User type:** ​Supervisor, Owner
-**Description:** ​
-Schedulers can add or delete shifts by dragging and dropping
+**Description:** ​Schedulers can add or delete shifts by dragging and dropping
-**Use Case:** ​
-Employers can schedule employees through drag and drop.
+**Use Case:** ​Employers can schedule employees through drag and drop.

 ---
 **Name:** ​ Calendar Data Entry -- move/edit shifts
 **User type:** ​Supervisor, Owner
-**Description:** ​
-Schedulers can change shifts by dragging extremities, or dragging entire block.
+**Description:** ​Schedulers can change shifts by dragging extremities, or dragging entire block.
 Also a modal for text editing?
-**Use Case:** ​
-Employers can schedule employees through drag and drop.
+**Use Case:** ​Employers can schedule employees through drag and drop.

 ---
 **Name:** ​Daily Summary
 **User type:** ​Supervisor, Owner
-**Description:** ​
-Shows the total employees and time scheduled for a day. ​Also some test for whether a day is fully scheduled / aka done?
+**Description:** ​ Shows the total employees and time scheduled for a day. ​Also some test for whether a day is fully scheduled / aka done?
-**Use Case:** ​
-Allows a scheduler to see at a glance the important stats for a day
+**Use Case:** ​ Allows a scheduler to see at a glance the important stats for a day

 ---
 **Name:** ​Employee List
 **User type:** ​Admin
-**Description:** ​
-A column listing employees.
+**Description:** ​ A column listing employees.
 For each employee, there is a box showing availability and a box showing time off.
-**Use Case:** ​
-In the shift scheduler page shows supervisor all of the employees with their availability and time off.
+**Use Case:** ​In the shift scheduler page shows supervisor all of the employees with their availability and time off.

 ---
 **Name:** ​ Time off dialogues
 **User type:** ​Manager, Owner
-**Description:** ​
-View all employees and their availability
+**Description:** ​View all employees and their availability **Use Case:** Makes scheduling a lot easier
-**Use Case:**
- ​Makes scheduling a lot easier

 ---
 **Name:** ​Availability window
 **User type:** ​Manager, Owner
-**Description:** ​
-Supervisors see an aside menu with the availability of their employees **Use Case:** ​
-Supervisors pick employees from this list to drop their names for work schedule.
+**Description:** ​ Supervisors see an aside menu with the availability of their employees **Use Case:** ​Supervisors pick employees from this list to drop their names for work schedule.

 ---
 **Name:** ​Employee Shift View
 **User type:** ​Employee
-**Description:** ​
-Shows employ shifts
+**Description:** ​Shows employ shifts
-**Use Case:** ​
-Employees will quickly be able to see scheduled shift days.
+**Use Case:** ​Employees will quickly be able to see scheduled shift days.

 ---
 **Name:** ​Admin Employees
 **User type:** ​Supervisor, Owner
-**Description:** ​
-Shows approved time off
+**Description:** ​Shows approved time off
-**Use Case:** ​
-Supervisor can easily see when employees have approved time off.
+**Use Case:** ​Supervisor can easily see when employees have approved time off.

 ---
 **Name:** ​Add Employee
 **User type:** ​Supervisor, Owner
-**Description:** ​
-Supervisor or owner can add an employee’s details **Use Case:** ​
-As new employees join, they needed to be added to the shift scheduling platform.
+**Description:** ​Supervisor or owner can add an employee’s details **Use Case:** ​As new employees join, they needed to be added to the shift scheduling platform.

 ---
 **Name:** ​Payment form
 **User type:** ​Owner
-**Description:** ​
-Billing info
+**Description:** ​Billing info
-**Use Case:** ​
-Pay the bill for using the app
+**Use Case:** ​Pay the bill for using the app

 ---
 **Name:** ​Checkbox for Recurring Payment
 **User type:** ​Owner
-**Description:** ​
-A checkbox in the payment dialog​ (Stripe integration) **Use Case:** ​
-Allows owner to select a recurring payment option when checking out.
+**Description:** ​A checkbox in the payment dialog​ (Stripe integration) **Use Case:** ​Allows owner to select a recurring payment option when checking out.

 ---
 **Name:** ​Input Email / Phone
 **User type:** ​employee
-**Description:** ​
-On the settings page two boxes, one for email and one for phone, where the user can update the values.
+**Description:** ​On the settings page two boxes, one for email and one for phone, where the user can update the values.
-**Use Case:** ​
-User can update their email and phone information so that the supervisor can contact them with schedule information.
+**Use Case:** ​User can update their email and phone information so that the supervisor can contact them with schedule information.

 ---
 **Name:** ​Select Emails / Text Preference
 **User type:** ​employee
-**Description:** ​
-Two checkmark boxes in the settings page, one for emails and one for text.
+**Description:** ​Two checkmark boxes in the settings page, one for emails and one for text.
-**Use Case:** ​
-Employees can select email and/or text, indicating to their supervisor how they would like to review updates on the schedule.
+**Use Case:** ​Employees can select email and/or text, indicating to their supervisor how they would like to review updates on the schedule.

 ---
 **Name:** ​Edit password
 **User type:** ​Owner/supervisor/employee
-**Description:**  ​
-Two boxes that allow a user to enter their new desired password, a second box to confirm the password, and a button to submit the password.
+**Description:**  Two boxes that allow a user to enter their new desired password, a second box to confirm the password, and a button to submit the password.
-**Use Case:** ​
-Allows users to to change their password.
+**Use Case:** ​Allows users to to change their password.

 ---
 **Name:** ​Time off request
 **User type:** ​Employees
-**Description:** ​
-Employee requested time off
+**Description:** ​Employee requested time off
-**Use Case:** ​
-Employees can see times they have requested off
+**Use Case:** ​Employees can see times they have requested off

 ---
 **Name:** ​Pricing confirmation